This page describes the American Ingenuity Prefab Dome Home Kit Contents.

 - Additional metal dispensing gun to dispense expanding foam.

 - Additional cans of cleaner to clean the metal foam dispensing gun.

 - Additonal 1/4″ fibers for the second layer of concrete.

 - Additional pounds of C rings (Hog rings) that are used to lock the steel mesh together.
 C rings are easily dropped so clients tend to purchase 6 – 12 additional pounds depending on the size dome.

 - Additional cans of expanding foam.
-Grooves are cut in the dome shell wall board & EPS to insert the electrical wiring or conduit for wiring.
-After the electrical wiring is installed, the grooves are filled with expanding foam, the expanding foam is cut flush and then the wall is finished with the fiberglass tape and joint compound.
+Grooves are cut in the dome shell wall board & EPS to insert the electrical wiring.
+After the electrical wiring is installed, the grooves are filled with expanding foam, the expanding foam is cut flush and then the wall is finished with the tape and joint compound.
 The dispensing gun allows your workers to start and stop the foam without having to use the whole can at one time.